From Hard Drives to the Cloud: Dropbox’s Impact on Cloud Storage

 Focus on Collaboration and Integration

 As cloud storage became commoditized, the company shifted its focus to collaboration and integration.
-Tools like Dropbox Business targeted enterprises, offering features such as team management, audit logs, and advanced sharing controls.
+Tools such as Dropbox Business target enterprises, offering features including team management, audit logs, and advanced sharing controls.

 Dropbox’s partnership with Adobe allowed users to edit PDFs stored in Dropbox directly through Adobe Acrobat, enhancing functionality for professionals.